-I want to give them to you for free, so you will have some support in winding down before sleep.
+So if stress is keeping you awake, I want to give you these 3 guided relaxation audios, so you will have some support in winding down before sleep.

 Step 1.
-Grab my 3 free audio guided deep relaxation recordings HERE.
+Grab my 3 free audio guided deep relaxation recordings.

 Step 2.
 Create your cozy nest in bed.
 Gather blankets and cushions so you feel supremely comfortable.